pawelgalazka/tasksfile/README.md

     npm install runjs --save-dev

-If you want to use Babel (6.x) install it.
-Runjs will pickup babel-register automatically.
+If you want to use Babel, install it.
+RunJS will pickup your `babel-register` automatically.

     npm install babel-core babel-preset-es2015 babel-register --save-dev

-Configure Babel in your package.json:
+Configure Babel in your `package.json`:

     "babel": {
       "presets": ["es2015"]